 When I had the third flat, I was close to one of my friend’s coaches.
 He helped me change my tire and get back on the road because I was ready to quit.
 I was so frustrated and just sat there on the side of the road crying.
 I had done a whole year of training for this race and I was so disappointed.
 The coach said, “You’re not going to quit.
 If I hear about you quitting….”
 He’s shaking my shoulders looking straight into my eyes.
 He said, “Get on your bike, get into town (Penticton) and start that marathon!”

 When I was working full time in real estate, and working long hours, I still had to get my workouts in.
 Most of my triathlon friends now are younger and have full-time jobs.
 They’re weekend warriors.
 They do their longer stuff on the weekends and one or two hours a day during the week.
 When the real estate market took a downturn, I wasn’t working as much and decided to semi-retire.
-More time to train.
+It gave me more time to train.

 I don’t consider myself a runner, but even when I do a marathon or half marathon, I win or at least finish in the top three.
 In the Seattle Half Marathon last winter, I was third out of about 60 women.
 I’m just amazed there are that many 60-year-old women who would run a half marathon.
 When you are around people like that, you tend to get motivated and inspired.